viren1408/MeerKAT_DADAs/Readme.md

 - `-prof_ant`, `--profile_antenna`: Plot pulse profile received by each antenna.
 - `-incoh_pulse`, `--incoherent_beam_pulse`: Plot 0 DM incoherent sum pulse profile.

-# Bandpass Plotting Tool for Interferometric Data :
+# Bandpass of Interferometric Data : dada_base_bandpass.py

 This Python tool processes interferometric data stored in DADA files and visualizes the bandpass for a specific baseline (two antennas) and polarization across all frequency channels.
 The bandpass is derived from the cross-power spectrum and plotted in a single combined plot.
 This script was made to observe the baseline dependence of RFI for a given dada file.
 The code to get RFI to baseline dependence is in progress.